Gap, Hautes-Alpes

-Gap ([ɡap], [ˈɡap]) is the prefecture of the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+Gap ([ɡap], [ˈɡap]) is the prefecture of the department of Hautes-Alpes, in the region of Provence-Alpes-Côte d'Azur, Southeastern France.
 In 2019, the commune had a population of 40,631, making it the most populated city in Hautes-Alpes.
 At a height of 750 metres above sea level, to the south of the Écrins Massif, it is also France's highest prefecture.

 Together with other Alpine towns, Gap engages in the Alpine Town of the Year Association for the implementation of the Alpine Convention to achieve sustainable development in the Alpine Arc.
 Gap was awarded Alpine Town of the Year in 2002.
 In 2013 Gap was named the sportiest city in France by the national sports newspaper L'Équipe.

 Toponymy

 The first attestation of the name of the city is located in the ancient texts as Vappincum, later reduced to Vappum, the form of Gap is found in the 13th century.

 The toponym Vappincum is analyzed on the basis of a radical Vapp- unknown meaning, and the suffix -incu of Ligurian origin found in Provence and the Massif central to the Alps (cf. Arlanc, Nonenque, Moirans and Morencum in the 10th century and Lemenc, a district of Chambéry, formerly Lemencum).
 The Gap form actually began as the short form Vappum, well attested, by the final drop.

 The v- has been radically treated as a w- Germanic, where *Wap, then Gap (see for this type of evolution the wasp, Latin vespa, treats words as *wespa; mistletoe, Latin viscum, treated as *wiscum, etc., depending on the phonetic path [w] > [gw] > [g]).
 This phonetic evolution would be more specifically made under the influence of the Gothic language.

 The name in Provençal (Alpine) is also Gap.